Tri-Agency (SSHRC, CIHR, NSERC)

-Research funding bodies may require certain actions for research data.
-Currently, two of the three federal funding agencies have data preservation policies, with SSHRC specifying that data be kept for 2 years and CIHR for 5 years.
-Of the Tri-Agency, only CIHR currently requires certain types of data to be shared:
+While this policy is implemented, research funding bodies may require certain actions for research data.
+Currently, two of the three federal funding agencies have data preservation policies:

-"CIHR will now require grant recipients to deposit bioinformatics, atomic, and molecular coordinate data into the appropriate public database, as already required by most journals, immediately upon publication of research results".
+"CIHR will now require grant recipients to deposit bioinformatics, atomic, and molecular coordinate data into the appropriate public database, as already required by most journals, immediately upon publication of research results (e.g., deposition of nucleic acid sequences into GenBank)."

 The public database/archive requirements are as follows: